rafaeelaudibert/Cosmetics.java/README.md

 ### Features

-The application must have three features, descibred below:
+The application contains three features, described below:

 **Allocation of Products to Members of the Evaluation Committee**
 1. User (a evaluator committee coordinator) requests the system an allocation of products to members of the evaluation committee